 \section{Conclusion}

 In this work, we have studied the performance of a quantum Otto engine with two interacting qubits as its working substance, taking into account fluctuations.
-We first proved relations between the mean work and the mean magnetization at equilibrium, and between the fluctuation of work and the magnetic susceptibility at equilibrium.
-Although such relations are expected for thermodynamical systems at equilibrium, it is interesting that they remain true in our case, where the working system is driven out of equilibrium after each unitary stroke.
+We first proved relations between the mean work and the mean magnetization at equilibrium and between the fluctuation of work and the magnetic susceptibility at equilibrium.
+Although such relationships are expected for thermodynamical systems at equilibrium, it is interesting that they remain true in our case, where the working system is driven out of equilibrium after each unitary stroke.

 We showed that the maximum average work output for this engine is achieved in the `regular engine' regime (small $J$), with high hot bath temperature and low cold bath temperature, as one would expect for classical engines.
 In general, we found that, except for a small parameter region where both bath temperatures are small, the mean output work always decreases with the size of the coupling constant $J$.
 With regard to the work fluctuation, it is the regime with the two baths at low temperatures that presents the smallest values.
 However, the relative work fluctuation is very large for most bath temperatures, being smaller than 1 only at very high hot bath temperatures and low cold bath temperatures.
 We also showed that, similarly to the mean work, the work fluctuations can also sometimes decrease as the coupling constant increases.
-However, it appears that the relative work fluctuation in this system never dips below $1/\sqrt{2} \simeq 0.7$ .
+However, it appears that the relative work fluctuation in this system never dips below $1/\sqrt{2} \simeq 0.7$.
 Therefore this microscopic engine with only two particles can never really be a reliable work source - as should perhaps be expected.

 Furthermore, we studied the average efficiency $\eta_{th}$ of this cycle in all possible regimes of operation as an engine.
-We showed that it is very small for large $J$, but can be larger than the standard Otto efficiency for small $J$, small cold bath temperature.
-It ccan even increase with a decrease in the hot bath temperature.
+We showed that it is very small for large $J$, but can be larger than the standard Otto efficiency for small $J$ and small cold bath temperature.
+It can even increase with a decrease in the hot bath temperature.

 In particular, we were able to identify a regime where the engine operates both with high performance (large mean work output) and high reliability (low relative fluctuations), while still remaining with efficiency above the standard Otto value.
 This regime occurs in the limit of small $J$, large hot bath temperature, and small cold bath temperature.